Alexmna/tfg/demo_interfazV0/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.

 ## Install
-At first, It is probably You may need install @angular/cli by executing `npm install -g @angular/cli` in the command console.
+At first, You may need install @angular/cli by executing `npm install -g @angular/cli` in the command console in the project folder.

 Secondly, run de following commands in the console:
 `npm install bootstrap --save`,